thanpolas/Practice/principles-of-code-quality.md

 Yes, this is more extensive, more characters and creates a variable.
 But none of those concerns are big enough compared to maintainability.
 We are no longer writting software for 8bit machines with 8kb of RAM, it's gonna be ok.

-Testing and testability is also a major chapter of maintainability.
-Tested code gives more confidence in engineers to maintain a codebase and perform refactorings as a good test suite acts like a safety net to any mistakes that will surely happen.
-Testing is a huge topic that I don't intend on diving into in this document.
-Suffice to say that untested code, is legacy code from the moment it is written.
-And noone wants to deal with legacy code.

 ## Readability

 Readability is the most important code quality factor.
 After all, we write code for the purpose of reading it, computers have no trouble executing readable or obfuscating code, it's all the same to them.